plalor/semiZ/README.md

 #### For full algorithmic details and a validation using Geant4 Monte Carlo, see the original publication:

 Peter Lalor, Areg Danagoulian.
-Direct atomic number reconstruction of dual energy cargo radiographs using a semiempirical transparency model. https://doi.org/10.48550/arXiv.2307.12099
+Atomic number estimation of dual energy cargo radiographs using a semiempirical transparency model.
+2024. https://doi.org/10.48550/arXiv.2307.12099